ecker-lab/docker-1/README.md

 ```bash
 srun --pty -p gpu --gres=gpu:v100:1 -t 2-00:00:00 singularity shell --nv --bind /local:/local docker://eckerlabdocker/docker:cuda11.0-py3.8-torch1.7-tf2.4
 ```
 This will automatically download the Docker image from Docker Hub and convert it to a Singularity image.
+(For this step to work it is required that the Docker image you want to use is available on Docker Hub).